Adorabili e bugiarde

-Adorabili e bugiarde (also known as Adorable and a Liar) is a 1958 Italian comedy film directed by Nunzio Malasomma.
+Adorabili e bugiarde (also known as Adorable and a Liar) is a 1958 Italian crime comedy film directed by Nunzio Malasomma.

 Plot

 Three beautiful girls, a model, a journalist and a painter, eager for celebrity at all costs, decide to stage a fake murder to attract the attention of the press.
 At some point, one of them really disappears, being found only after many vicissitudes.
 The three young women understand that it is better to live a quiet life far from the spotlight.